onasunnymorning/go-make-chocolate/README.md

 - [x] As a user, I want to be able to edit a chocolate recipe
 - [x] As a user, I want to be able to delete a chocolate recipe
 - [x] As a user, I want to be able to list all chocolate recipes
-- [ ] As a user, I want to be able to search for chocolate recipes
+- [ ] As a user, I want to be able to search for chocolate recipes with parameters like name, cacao percentage, and description

 - [x] As a user, I want to be able to get a list of ingredients for a chocolate recipe, recalculated based on the desired batch yield